 Most people who have heard of barotrauma would probably recognize it better by one of its common complications called “the bends.”
 Others nickname barotrauma “the squeeze.”
 Barotrauma occurs when a significant difference in air or fluid pressure arises between the inside of the body and the surrounding area.
 This is sometimes called hyperbaric or hypobaric pressure.

 While barotrauma is most often associated with scuba diving, it can also affect mine workers and those who work on demolition crews.
 If you have suffered from occupational barotrauma, you may be entitled to workers’ compensation to help you with medical bills and recovery.
-To discuss your case, contact an experienced Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder, today at 919-851-3311.
+To discuss your case, contact an experienced Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder, today at 919-851-3311.

 How Barotrauma Occurs